Glass Shower Doors

 Better Solutions

 It's best to split wide openings into a fixed glass panel plus a standard door.
-If obstacles prevent door swing, use bifold doors which need less space.
+If obstacles prevent the door swing, use bifold doors, which need less space.
 Use sliding doors if your shower tray is wide enough.

 Why We Avoid Pivot Door Systems

-Many clients call standard hinged doors "pivot doors", but real pivot doors work differently.
-True pivot doors spin around their center with pins at top and bottom.
+Many clients call standard hinge doors "pivot doors," but real ones work differently.
+True pivot doors spin around their ceiling- and floor-fixed hinge centres.
 Standard hinged shower doors seal better and last longer than pivot systems.

 Pivot Mechanism